 On the Arch Project: There are many interesting aspects to the ARCH project; however, I am especially interested to find out about the ideas of young people and care experienced adults in terms of developing the living archive.

-Skye Rogan, Co-Researcher
+Skye Foster, Co-Researcher

 Skye is a Promise Development Support Worker for Aberlour Childcare Trust.
 She has been working with them for several years.
 Skye also has care experience and want to use these experiences to better herself and her future.